guettli/programming-guidelines/README.md

 express a hierarchical expression of updates that may be preserved or rolled back, but the concept in PostgreSQL is not itself hierarchical.

-### My customer wants to extend the data schema ....
+### My customer wants to extend the data schema...

 Imagine you created some kind of issue-tracking system.
-Up to now you provide attribues like "subject", "description", "datetime created", "datetime last-modified", "tags", "related issues", "priority", ...
+Up to now you provide attributes like "subject", "description", "datetime created", "datetime last-modified", "tags", "related issues", "priority", ...

 Now the customer wants to add some new attributes to issues.
-It would be quite easy to you to update the database schema and update the code.
+It would be quite easy for you to update the database schema and update the code.

 Maybe you are lucky and you have 100 customers.
 Then you would like to prefer to spend your time improving the core product.
-You don't want to spent too much time for the features which only one customer wants.
+You don't want to spent too much time on the features which only one customer wants.

 Or the customer wants to update the schema on its own.